 This YouTube Playlist collects all the Springboard videos, including an earlier series made in 2007 by Gretchen Hasse for Gearwire.
 I explain and demonstrate the Springboard's construction and sounds.
 The playlist begins with an edit Gretchen made, featured on the DVD accompanying the 2nd edition of Nicolas Collins's wonderful and essential book, Handmade Electronic Music: The Art of Hardware Hacking.

-Skip to the next page for more images and text about the Springboard and experimental instruments.
-On this page you can find useful links to sources and materials for making contact microphones and inventing your own instruments.
-Photos of the Springboard may also be seen on my Facebook photo album.
+Skip to the next page for more information about the Springboard and experimental instruments.
+I hope the useful links to sources and materials for making contact microphones and inventing your own instruments will inspire you.
+Photos of the Springboard may also be seen on Flickr and Facebook photo album.